unnanmed1/unnanmed1/README.md

 #  Unnanmed
- ## 🚀 Learning Full-Stack Web Development | Sharing Projects & Growing  Aspiring Full-Stack Developer
+🚀 Learning Full-Stack Web Development | Sharing Projects & Growing  Aspiring Full-Stack Developer

+**`PHP Developer | MySQL Enthusiast | Building Scalable Backend Solutions`**
 <!--  Introduction -->
   I'm a full-stack developer in the making, building my own digital world piece by piece.
 Every project is developed from scratch, from planning and designing to coding real-life problems.
 I'm on a mission to learn, grow, and share my experience as I explore the endless possibilities of web development. <br>
   If you're keen on collaborating on a project, you can reach me on Instagram <a href="https://www.instagram.com/rida_unn" target="_blank">@rida_unn</a>